rusgot/cat20-token-fractal-bitcoin-frontend/README.md

-# Flur
+# Gorustbtc

 This project is a frontend for the CAT20 token minter.
-It is built with Next.js and uses the [CATProtocol/cat-token-box](https://github.com/CATProtocol/cat-token-box) API to fetch data.
+It is built with Next.js and uses the [CATProtocol/cat-token-box](https://github.com/rusgot/cat20-token-fractal-bitcoin) API to fetch data.

 ## Getting Started